HamaadYousaf/SortingVisualizer/README.md

 # Sorting Visualizer

-A Sorting Vizualizer project created by Hamaad Yousaf using React.
+A Sorting Vizualizer project created using React.

 #### Algorithims: